jungho/k8s-bootcamp-ms/secrets/README.md

 Almost all applications have a need to access other services using sensitive data such as credentials or keys.
 For non-senstive configuration data, you can just you configmaps but for things like credentials or keys you should use secrets.

-**Note, K8S secrets base64 encodes the data and therefore, it is still fully accessible by users with access to the cluster.
-For zero-trust environments, you should delegate secret management to solutions such as [Hashicorp Vault](https://www.vaultproject.io/)**
+**Note, K8S secrets base64 encodes the data.
+You can enable etcd to encrypt the data at rest (see reference section below).
+Alternatively, you can delegate secret management to solutions such as [Hashicorp Vault](https://www.vaultproject.io/) or Azure Keyvault**

 ```sh
 #here we are creating a secret named 'example-secrets' from all the files in the directory 'secrets'